-- Concussion — In sports with lots of contacts, like football, you are at risk for a concussion.
+- Concussions — In sports with lots of contact, like football, you are at risk for a concussion.
 A concussion occurs when your brain crashes against the inside of your skull due to sudden impact.

 - Shin splints — Running for long periods of time can cause the muscles and connective tissue around your shin to become inflamed.

-- Knee injuries — A sudden twisting of the knee or bending of it in the wrong direction can cause a sprain or tear to the ligaments in your knee.
-ACL tears are one of most common knee injuries in athletes.
+- Knee injuries — A sudden twisting of the knee or bending it in the wrong direction can cause a sprain or tear to the ligaments in your knee.
+For instance, anterior cruciate ligament (ACL) tears are one of the most common knee injuries in athletes.

-- Tennis elbow — Known officially as tendinitis, tennis elbow occurs when the muscles and connective tissue around your elbow become inflamed from overuse.
+- Tennis elbow — Known officially as lateral epicondylitis, tennis elbow occurs when one of the tendons in your elbow become inflamed from overuse.
+This condition is a type of tendinitis that’s common in athletes.
 Other joints in your body can be affected by tendinitis as well.